smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 permalink: "docs/blockchain-integrations-framework/"
 ---

-Chainlink Labs provides self-serve tools that node operators and blockchain projects can use to deploy Data Feed integrations on EVM networks.
+Chainlink Labs provides self-service tools that node operators and blockchain projects can use to deploy Data Feed integrations on EVM networks.
 These tools are called the Blockchain Integrations Framework (BIF).
 This framework includes a command line interface (CLI) and is available as a binary file.
 The binary is not publicly available.
 During the Alpha release, you must receive this binary directly from Chainlink Labs.

 The framework simplifies the following tasks: